It’s been nearly 20 years since Rick Nash learned that he had hepatitis C infection.

 “They tested for everything,” Rick said, “and when they found out I had Hep C, they were really confused, because a 12-year-old with Hep C is weird.”

 Hepatitis C is a viral infection that damages the liver.
 In some cases of acute infection, the body fights off the virus on its own.
-But according to the Centers for Disease Control and Prevention (CDC), 75 to 85 percent of people who contract the virus develop chronic hepatitis C infection.
+But according to the Centers for Disease Control and Prevention (CDC), of people who contract the virus develop chronic hepatitis C infection.
 This is a long-term infection that requires treatment with antiviral medications.

 Chronic hepatitis C infection is rare in children, affecting an estimated 23,000 to 46,000 kids in the United States.
 The majority of children with hepatitis C have contracted the virus from their mother during pregnancy.